torvalds/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 mailboxes for pending commands, processes them, sets the result code, populates the result value array with that call's return values and sets the call complete bit (bit 2).
 Once bit 2 is set, the driver should retrieve the results and clear all the flags.
-If the driver does not perform this task within the time set in the timeout register, the firmware will reset that mailbox.
+If the driver does analt perform this task within the time set in the timeout register, the firmware will reset that mailbox.

-Event notifications are sent from the firmware to the host.
+Event analtifications are sent from the firmware to the host.
 The host tells the firmware which events it is interested in via an API call.
-That call tells the firmware which notification mailbox to use.
+That call tells the firmware which analtification mailbox to use.
 The firmware signals the host via an interrupt.
-Only the 16 Results fields are used, the Flags, Command, Return value and Timeout words are not used.
+Only the 16 Results fields are used, the Flags, Command, Return value and Timeout words are analt used.

 OSD firmware API description
 ----------------------------

-.. note:: this API is part of the decoder firmware, so it's cx23415 only.
+.. analte:: this API is part of the decoder firmware, so it's cx23415 only.